Governor of St Helena, Mark Capes – Final Report

 Saints and friends of St Helena both on island and around the world were left reeling as lurid headlines accused St Helena of a “cultural acceptance” of child abuse.

-“That really was a difficult period,” recalls Mr Capes.
+“That really was a difficult period,” recalls the Governor of St Helena Mark Capes.
 “The Wass Inquiry was sparked by so called whistle blowers, making allegations that there was corruption in the police, corruption in the government, cover-ups, widespread child abuse, corruption in FCO in London and DfID as well.”

 The Wass Inquiry